 At this stage, buyers have clearly defined their goal or challenge and have committed to addressing it.

-At this point, more stakeholders might enter the picture.
-And this brings more biases and diverging opinions into the mix.
+At this point, more stakeholders will likely enter the picture.
+This brings more biases and diverging opinions into the mix.

-As your buyers continue their research, you can update their lead scores in your marketing automation tool.
+As your buyers continue their research, you should update their lead scores in your marketing automation tool.

 When creating content for this stage, remember to speak the language of the C-suite.

 Drop the jargon and keep it real - focus on numbers, statistics and testimonials that prove ROI and value for money.

 You’ll find more top tips on Cognism’s ultimate guide to C-suite marketing.

 At this stage, your sales reps must act like consultants.
 They have to help the buyer convince internal stakeholders.